qianghan/Kevin/ui/README.md

-# Kevin Web UI
+# Kevin.AI Web UI

-A Next.js-based web application for the Kevin AI assistant, providing a modern interface for students and parents to interact with the Kevin AI.
+A Next.js-based web application for the Kevin.AI assistant, providing a modern interface for students and parents to interact with the Kevin.AI.

 ## Features